The toric g-vector of nestohedra: Preliminaries

 Given a function $f$, the balanced word $v$ is given by $U^{q_{1}} D U^{q_{2}} D \cdots U^{q_{r}} D$ where $q_{i}$ is the cardinality of the fiber $f^{-1}(i)$, that is, $q_{i} = |f^{-1}(i)|$.
 Furthermore, let $\tau_{i}$ be the list of the elements in the fiber $f^{-1}(i)$ in increasing order.
 The permutation $\pi$ is then the concatenation of the $n$ lists $\tau_{1}$ through~$\tau_{n}$.

 We visualize this bijection as follows; see Figure~\ref{figure_Garsia_Haiman}.
-We will denote the vertical steps $(0,1)$ by the letter~$U$ and the horizontal steps $(1,0)$ by the letter~$D$. \begin{enumerate} \item We associate the element $i\in [n]$ in the range of $f$ to the interval $(i-1,i)$ on the $x$-axis. \item We write the elements of the fiber $f^{-1}(i)$ in upward increasing order as labels of the $U$ steps whose horizontal coordinate is $i-1$.
-These steps are consecutive and we set the vertical coordinate of the first such $U$ step to be $|f^{-1}([i-1])|$. \item We connect the resulting runs of $U$ steps with $D$ steps. \item Finally, we add enough $D$ steps after the last run of $U$ steps so that the path ends at $(n,n)$. \end{enumerate} Garsia and Haiman showed that the function $f$ is a parking function if and only if the balanced word~$v$ is a Dyck word.
-In our visualization in Figure~\ref{figure_Garsia_Haiman} this is the lattice path occurring weakly above the line $y=x$.
+We will denote each vertical step $(0,1)$ by the letter~$U$ and each horizontal step $(1,0)$ by the letter~$D$. \begin{enumerate} \item Associate the element $i\in [n]$ in the range of $f$ to the interval $(i-1,i)$ on the $x$-axis. \item Write the elements of the fiber $f^{-1}(i)$ in upward increasing order as labels of the $U$ steps whose horizontal coordinate is $i-1$.
+These steps are consecutive and we set the vertical coordinate of the first such $U$ step to be $|f^{-1}([i-1])|$. \item Connect the resulting runs of $U$ steps with $D$ steps. \item Finally, add enough $D$ steps after the last run of $U$ steps so that the path ends at $(n,n)$. \end{enumerate} Garsia and Haiman showed that a function $f$ is a parking function if and only if the balanced word~$v$ is a Dyck word.
+In Figure~\ref{figure_Garsia_Haiman} this is the lattice path occurring weakly above the line $y=x$.